North-Sea-Transition-Authority/pipeline-works-authorisations/README.md

 There are some debug endpoints to test your session integration:

 * `/session-info` - Shows the current session authentication status, and user account info.
 * `/requires-auth` - Same as `session-info` but requires authentication.
 Use this to test the Fox login/callback redirection process.

+## Documentation

+The [Architectural Decision Records](https://adr.github.io/) pattern should be used to document important technical decisions and the reasoning behind them.
+This project uses the [MADR](https://adr.github.io/madr/) format.
+Records can be found in the `docs/adr` folder.